U.N. greenlights Russia's cybercrime convention resolution, alarming rights advocates | The Japan Times

 Russia has opposed the Budapest Convention, arguing that giving investigators access to computer data across borders violates national sovereignty.

-The Budapest Convention was drafted by the Council of Europe.
-Other countries have joined, including the United States and Japan.
+The Budapest Convention was drafted by the Council of Europe, but other countries have joined, including the United States and Japan.
 A new U.N. treaty on cybercrime could render the Budapest Convention obsolete, further alarming rights groups.